-(A) Any person seeking employment with a gaming enterprise licensed by the Commission shall submit an application to the Tribal Commission on such form or in such manner as the Tribal Commission may require.
+- (A) Any person seeking employment with a gaming enterprise licensed by the Commission shall submit an application to the Tribal Commission on such form or in such manner as the Tribal Commission may require.
 The application form and any changes thereto shall be reviewed and approved by the Bay Mills Indian Community Executive Council prior to utilization.
-(B) At a minimum, the application shall contain the following information:

-(1) All information required under Part 556 of Title 25, Code of Federal Regulations, as that may from time to time be amended.

-(2) The name, address and telephone number of the Primary Management Official for whom the applicant is applying to work and the specific location at which s/he or she is applying to be employed.

-(3) The name and job description of the position the applicant is applying for.

-(4) The names and addresses of the applicant's living parents, grandparents, spouse, children, brothers, and sisters, including step-, half- and in-law.

-(5) A sworn statement that neither the applicant nor any member of his immediate family has a past or current financial interest, other than a salary interest, in any gaming-related enterprise anywhere.
-If the applicant has any relative who has such a relationship, the applicant shall fully disclose his name and the nature of the relationship.

-(6) Written permission giving the Tribal Commission or its designee the right to investigate the applicant's background, including his criminal record, civil and criminal judgments and credit history.

-(7) A disclosure of any civil judgments rendered against the applicant, which constitute a collection action for money owed by the applicant, including the case number, a description of the judgment and the name and address of the court involved.
+(B) At a minimum the application shall contain the (B) At a minimum, the application shall contain the - following information: - (1) All information required under Part 556 of Title 25, Code of Federal Regulations, as that may from time to time be amended. - (2) The name, address and telephone number of the Primary Management Official for whom the applicant is applying to work and the specific location at which s/he or she is applying to be employed. - (3) The name and job description of the position the applicant is applying for. - (4) The names and addresses of the applicant's living parents, grandparents, spouse, children, brothers, and sisters, including step-, half- and in-law. - (5) A sworn statement that neither the applicant nor any member of his immediate family has a past or current financial interest, other than a salary interest, in any gaming-related enterprise anywhere.
+If the applicant has any relative who has such a relationship, the applicant shall fully disclose his name and the nature of relationship. - (6) Written permission giving the Tr Commission or its designee the right investigate the applicant's background, including his criminal record, civil and criminal judgments and credit history. - (7) A disclosure of any civil judgments rendered against the applicant, which constitute a collection action for money owed by the applicant, including the case number, a description of the judgment and the name and address of the court involved.

-(8) Any other information which might bring into question his fitness to serve as a primary management official or key employee of a licensed gaming operation.

-(9) Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if employed.

-(10) Each application shall be accompanied by a sworn statement that the applicant will abide by all applicable tribal and federal laws, regulations and policies.

-(11) Each application for a gaming employee license shall be accompanied by an application fee of \$10.00.
+- (8) Any other information which might bring into question his fitness to serve as a primary management official or key employee of a licensed gaming operation. - (9) Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if employed. - (10) Each application shall be accompanied by a sworn statement that the applicant will abide by all applicable tribal and federal laws, regulations and policies. - (11) Each application for a gaming employee license shall be accompanied by an application fee at an amount established by the Tribal Commission.